foureyes/csci-ua.0002-spring2017-002-008/homework/hw10/lousy-plasma.markdown

 > Happy Birthday! exclaimed the sad, sad kitten
 GLAD birthday exclaimed the BLEAK BLEAK kitten</code></pre>

+Notice that the 1st sad was substituted, and the comma was removed.

 __Hints__

-* We removed punctuation in a previous homework...
+* Removing punctuation and keeping letters, numbers and spaces
-	* One way to do this is to accumulate all of the characters that are alphanumeric (<code>my_character.isalnum()</code>)
+	* One way to do this is to accumulate all of the characters that are alphanumeric (<code>my_character.isalnum()</code>) or space
 	* While it's not required, it might be useful to move this functionality into a separate function (maybe call it <code>remove_punctuation</code> ... have it take a string and return a new string
+* Breaking apart a string into single words
+    * Multiples ways of doing this
-* In that same homework, we were also tasked with breaking apart a string into single words.
-Do this any way you like... here are a couple of suggestions:
+    * Here are a couple of suggestions:
-	* accumulate until you see space, then you know you have a word
+	    * Accumulate until you see space, then you know you have a word
 	    * __OR__ simply use <code>split</code>, and then <code>join</code> at the end

 <hr>